JanessaTech/exercises/css+div/dummy-youtube/readme.md

 - Install live server
 - Run live server
-  Open a HTML file and right-click on the editor and click on Open with Live Serve You will see like blow:
+  Right-click on index.html and click on Open with Live Server(I am assume you project in VSCode) You will see like blow:
   The home page:![image info](pics/home.png)
   The detail page:![image info](pics/details.png)